 6 Alt Tag Myths

-To be exact, they’re properly named “alternative attributes of an image tag.”
-The alt attribute is a modifier that gives descriptive information about the image called in an individual image tag within a page of HTML code.
-The alt attribute’s descriptive information is useful to assist visually impaired customers and search engine crawlers as they navigate the site.
+Myth 1: They’re called “alt tags.”
+To be exact, the name is “alternative attributes of an image tag.”
+The alt attribute is a modifier that gives descriptive information in an individual tag about the image within a page of HTML code.
+This information is useful to assist visually impaired consumers and search engine crawlers as they navigate the site.

-For example, see the image below from Amazon’s toy landing page.
+For example, consider the “Holiday Toy List” image and alt attributes, below, from Walmart.com’s gift landing page.